 One of the most gratifying aspects of writing Rescued was speaking with so many thoughtful and insightful people about their second-chance dogs and their relationships with them.
-I spoke with Elissa Altman, the James Beard-award winning food writer, at an especially tender time.
+I spoke with Elissa Altman, the James Beard-award winning food writer at an especially tender time.
 Just a few weeks earlier, Elissa, her partner Susan, and their other rescue, a terrier mutt named Petey, had to say goodbye to Addie, their beloved rescued Lab.
 They adopted Addie in 2009 when she was about seven years old.
 Addie, like Elissa, had a profound appreciation for food (most Labs do and they are not discriminating eaters).
-But, Elissa’s recipe for Addie’s Crispy Salmon and Rice is sure to please dogs and people alike.
+But, Elissa’s recipe for Addie’s Crispy Salmon and Rice is sure to please even the most discriminating palette.

 Serves 2 with leftovers, or Addie